Euro 2020: What type of England might football come home to? | DW | 09.07.2021

 And therein lies the point.
 At a time when beliefs are so entrenched and so easily stoked by those with vested interests in division, the last month has seen a slow burning sense of national unity creep across a country that has recently seemed unable to find common ground over much at all.

 Though it feels like it at times, football cannot exist in a vacuum and it cannot stop the spread of the delta variant, which continues to spike alarmingly.
-In fact, there's every chance these games at Wembley will accelerate it.
+In fact, there's a chance these games at Wembley will accelerate its spread.
 A noticeable drop in mask wearing since Prime Minister Boris Johnson's announcement that they'd only be required for another week or so is a reminder of the challenges England still must surely face as it continues to forge its own path.

 Southgate's side have managed to rise above the political sniping without ignoring the politics.
 In fact, they've tackled it head on, from Marcus Rashford's campaigning for school dinners to the persistent taking of the knee before games to Southgate's open letter to the country before the tournament.